pytexas/pytexas.github.io/foundation/docs/sponsorship/friends.md

 The PyTexas Foundation's mission is to build vibrant community of Python enthusiasts in the state of Texas.
-As PyTexas continues to grow, we rely on the continuing generosity and support of individuals like you who believe in our vision and want to contribute to its growth.
+As PyTexas continues to grow, we rely on the generosity and support of individuals like you who believe in our vision and want to contribute to its growth.
 The Friends of PyTexas program is your opportunity to make a direct impact on the future of the PyTexas Foundation, and by extension, the Python Community in Texas.
 Your